boyter/boyter.org/content/posts/sloc-cloc-code.md

      0.12s  0.38% 90.17%      0.32s  1.02%  path/filepath.Match
 ```

-Looking at the above you can seethat countStats, checkForMatchMultiOpen, checkForMatchMultiClose and checkComplexity are methods that I wrote that would be the best ones to investigate.
-A good sign is that cgocall is at the top as it means we are getting close to be bottlenecked by disk access and not the CPU.
+Looking at the above you can see that the core loop function countStats is still at the top, but that checkForMatchMultiOpen, checkForMatchMultiClose and checkComplexity are methods that I wrote that would be worth investigating.
+A good sign is that cgocall is called almost as much as countStats so we are getting close to be bottlenecked by disk access and not the CPU.

 The methods at first looked pretty tight.
 They all work by taking in a slice/list of things to check and then loop over the bytes inside them.

-However there is the fact that they had a nested loop inside them which is usually a bad plan.
-Most of the time the checks don't find anything.
+However there is the fact that they had a nested loop inside usually is a bad sign.
+Thinking about the methods they usually find nothing, as it is unlikely that every byte is the start of a while loop.
+As such we are more likely to hit a negative condition than positive.
 As such we could just check if the first character doesnt match any of the first characters in the matches and if so bail out.
-This makes the best case of no matches faster at the expense of a few extra lookups for the worst case of a partical match.
+This makes the best case of no matches faster at the expense of a few extra lookups for the worst case of a partial match.

 Sounds good in theory.
 So I tried it out.
-I added in the first bytes we want to look for like the below.
+I quickly added in the first bytes we want to look for to the code complexity calculation as below.

 {{<highlight go>}}
 complexityBytes := []byte{